7 Business Signage Tips for Maximum Impact

 Short Messaging

+When it comes to business signage tips, simplicity is key.
 People generally don’t take time to read signs in-depth (and motorists definitely can’t stop to read them), so the messaging on outdoor electronic signage, like a digital message center, must be as simple and direct as possible.
-You only have from the time viewers see the sign to the time they walk or drive past it to get your message across, about 5 - 10 seconds.

 Viewers need to notice, read, process, and comprehend the sign in that window of time.
 That’s why short, simple messaging was found to be 20 times more effective.
-With this in mind, avoid writing full sentences on digital message centers; for example, "Are you tired?" can easily be shortened to: "Tired?".
+With this in mind, avoid writing full sentences on digital message centers.
+For example, "Are you tired?" can easily be shortened to: "Tired?".

 Example of outdoor electron signage